Pertevniyal Valide Sultan Mosque

 The Pertevniyal Valide Sultan Mosque, also known as the Aksaray Valide Mosque (Pertevniyal Valide Sultan Camii, Aksaray Valide Sultan Camii), is a grand Ottoman imperial mosque in Istanbul, Turkey.
 It is located at the intersection of Ordu Street and Atatürk Boulevard in the Aksaray neighborhood beside the Pertevniyal High School (Turkish: Pertevniyal Lisesi) which was also built by the order of Sultana Pertevniyal in 1872.
-The mosque attracts 400-500 worshipers during prayer times and over 2,500 worshipers during prayer on Fridays.
+The mosque attracts 400-500 worshipers during regular prayer times and over 2,500 worshipers during Friday prayers.

 The mosque's location was regarded as important to the Valide Sultan and royal family, as Aksaray was a vital commercial center during the Ottoman period.
 At the time what is now a busy pedestrian thoroughfare was known for its overwhelming beauty, with plentiful gardens and orchards.

 History

-One of the last mosques built in Istanbul during the Ottoman Empire, the Pertevniyal Valide Sultan Mosque was created for Pertevniyal Sultan, wife of Sultan Mahmud II and mother of Sultan Abdülaziz.
+One of the last mosques built in Istanbul during the Ottoman Empire, the Pertevniyal Valide Sultan Mosque was created for Pertevniyal Sultan, a consort of Sultan Mahmud II and mother of Sultan Abdülaziz.
 It was probably designed by Sarkis Bey of the Ottoman Armenian Balyan family of architects.
 Construction began in November 1869, and the mosque was finished in 1871.
 An inscription above the gate leading to the courtyard gives the date.
 Other documents indicate that the foundations were created during different ceremonies in Sha'ban 1285/ November 1869.
-Pertevniyal Sultan died in 1884, thirteen years after the completion of the mosque, and was then buried within it.
+Pertevniyal Sultan died in 1883, thirteen years after the completion of the mosque, and was then buried within it.

 The construction took three years to complete.

 After numerous local roadworks, the mosque - approached via a grand gateway adorned with fountains - is now below the level of the surrounding streets.

 The mosque was cleaned and restored in the 2010s.

 Architecture

-The building is an example of Turkish Rococo with dollops of classical Ottoman, Moorish, Turkish, Gothic, Renaissance, and Empire styles.
+The building is an example of Turkish Rococo with dollops of classical Ottoman, Moroccan, Gothic, Renaissance, and Empire styles.
 Some regarded the mishmash of styles as garish and short on classical Ottoman grandeur.
 The use of different elements shows the influence of the eclectic viewpoint common in the late Ottoman era.
 The design also seems to draw influences from Indian, North African, and Andalusian architecture.
-It can be seen as a sign of the emerging power of Ottoman women, as the mosque is named after Pertevniyal Valide Sultan, a member of the royal family.

 Exterior

 The mosque is the focal point of a complex that includes a tomb, sebil, fountain, time-keeper's room, library, and medrese.

 The mosque itself follows the traditional plan with a square prayer-hall that measures 10 m x 10 m, and a single dome.
-ThIs is separated from the walls and brought inward while being supported on a tall, 12-sided drum.
+This is separated from the walls and brought inward while being supported on a tall, 12-sided drum.
 Directly in front of the prayer hall is the portico where latecomers could pray and the sultan's loge.
 The mosque's east, west and south façades are all embedded with turrets and the outward-facing projections of their central sections are each capped with a triangular pediment.
 Each piece of the pediment has two rows with three windows as its featured design.